ITANAGAR, Aug 8: Galo Students Union has urged the home minister to take action against

 BOMDILA, Aug 8: Indian Army’s 17 Maratha Light Infantry of 311 Mountain Brigade under

-the aegis of Headquarters 5-
+the aegis of Headquarters 5- Mountain Division conducted a 2-days medical camp at

-Conducted under Operation Samaritan, the camp aimed at providing quality medical assistance to the poor and needy people of the area besides providing health education.
+assistance to the poor and needy people of the area besides providing health education.

 ITANAGAR, Aug 8: A week-long Training-cum-workshop on "Pay Fixation" commenced in

 In his inaugural address, Director training Pema Tshetan highlighted the importance